IAbeteEtMechante/Wikipedia_analysis_with_Hadoop/README.md

 <!-- DOCUMENTATION -->
 ## Documentation
-We already implemented a first version (super simple) of JavaDoc for this project. we plan to add it as a GitHub pages website, but so far it is not working properly.
+We already implemented an elementary first version of JavaDoc for this project, which is inside the /Javadoc folder.
+We plan to add it as a GitHub pages website, but so far it is not working properly.
 It will be completed during the second phase of the project.

 <!-- CONTRIBUTING -->
 ## Contributing